jond-andrew/workflow/README.md

 ### iTerm 2

-Manual instructions for setting up iTerm.
-In iTerm Preferences
+Manual instructions for setting up iTerm, so that it "Drops down" from a hotkey.
+In iTerm Preferences:

 - General
 	- Closing: Quit when all windows are closed
 	- Closing: Uncheck confirm quit
 	- Selection: Check double-click performs smart select
 	- Window: Uncheck adjust window when changing font size
+	- (Return here when Hotkey Key is set up)
 - Appearance
 	- Theme: Minimal
 	- Window: Uncheck show window number in title bar